snuuve/react-native-maps-osmdroid/README.md

  - Callouts: working.
 Needed some hacks as result of how it is implemented on osmdroid vs my lack of knowledge on react-native internals.
  - Polygons, working except for z-index and geodesic prop.
  - Polylines, working except for z-index and geodesic prop.
+ - Cricle, working except for z-index and geodesic prop.

 ### Differences to react-native-maps

+ - You should import/require from 'react-native-maps-osmdroid'.
- - The default provider is osmdroid.
-Attention: the osmdroid gradle dependency is not included.
-You should add `implementation "org.osmdroid:osmdroid-android:${osmdroidVersion}"` to your build.gradle dependencies.
+ - The default provider on Android is osmdroid.
+The osmdroid gradle dependency is already included in the library with a default version set.
+If needed, you can change the version using the project wide variable `osmdroidVersion`.
+Example: `ext { osmdroidVersion = '6.0.3' }` in your top-level `build.gradle`.
- - Google maps is an optional dependency on this package, so the google maps libs are not included on gradle build.
-To enable using google maps you should add this to your build.gradle dependencies:
+ - Google maps is an optional dependency for Android on this package, and the dependencies are not included on gradle build.
+To enable using google maps you should set the project wide variable and add the dependencies to your `build.gradle`:
  ```
 implementation "com.google.android.gms:play-services-base:${googlePlayServicesVersion}"
 implementation "com.google.android.gms:play-services-maps:${googlePlayServicesMapsVersion}"
 implementation "com.google.maps.android:android-maps-utils:${androidMapsUtilsVersion}"
  ```
- - More details on this ${xxxVersion} gradle variables can be found in the original installation instructions bellow.
+ - More details on project wide variable can be found in the original installation instructions bellow.

 ### From now, what follows is the original README.md